x-sushant-x/miniKafka/README.md

 A Kafka-inspired message broker written in Go that implements the core building blocks of a distributed log system, including:

-> miniKafka is just a learning project built to understand how Apache Kafka works internally by implementing its fundamental concepts from scratch.

----

 ### Features